dereknorrbom/k8s-deployment-scaler/rfd/0000-sre-challenge.md

    ```

 2. **Run the Setup Script**:
    A `setup.sh` script will be provided to automate the detection and installation of the required dependencies (Docker, KIND, Helm, kubectl (Kubernetes command-line tool)).
+The setup script will target x86 64-bit Linux and MacOS environments.
    ```
    make setup
    ```